 Jaclyn Kelley-WidmerAssistant Clinical Professor of Law (Lawyering)

-Professor Kelley-Widmer has published several articles, including "Gang-Related Asylum Claims: Looking Back and Looking Forward" in the Immigration Law Advisor in 2015, and "To Plea or Not to Plea: Retroactive Availability of Padilla v.
-Kentucky to Noncitizen Defendants on State Postconviction Review" in the Michigan Journal of Race and Law in 2012.
+Professor Kelley-Widmer’s scholarship includes "Gang-Related Asylum Claims: Looking Back and Looking Forward" in the Immigration Law Advisor and "To Plea or Not to Plea: Retroactive Availability of Padilla v.
+Kentucky to Noncitizen Defendants on State Postconviction Review" in the Michigan Journal of Race and Law .
+She has also published shorter pieces on emerging immigration issues, and her work has been featured on local NPR, in the Cornell Daily Sun, and in other media.

-Professor Kelley-Widmer is a member of the California Bar and the American Immigration Lawyers Association.
+Professor Kelley-Widmer is a member of the California Bar, the American Immigration Lawyers Association, and the Finger Lakes Women’s Bar Association.
+She is an advisory board member for the local non-profit Ithaca Welcomes Refugees.